2024 Cub Scout Resident Camp July 9th – 13th

 Should I attend Resident Camp if I went to Day Camp?

 YES!
 Scouts are encouraged to participate in both day and resident camping programs.
-If you sign up for both on session of Day and Resident camp you will receive a discounted rate of $300 if paid by April 15, 2021!
+If you sign up for both on session of Day and Resident camp you will receive a $30 refund if paid by May 15th, 2024!
 It is hard to find a better way to spend two weeks in a Cub Scout’s summer than at day and adventure camp.

 Camperships are available for those Scouts in financial need.